-Expected Results (Outcome or • erall Progress tive achievements) Progress Against Annual Targets (Achievements gained in the reporting period) Output) Expected Targets (According to the National Programme Document) Cumulative Progress Towards the Overall Target (Outcome or Output) Expected Annual Target (According to the annual work plan) Achievements of the Annual Target (Outcome or Output) REL compiled.
+Expected Results (Outcome or Indicators Baseline erall Progress tive achievements) ainst Annual Targets ned in the reporting period) Output) Expected Targets (According to the National Programme Document) Cumulative Progress Towards the Overall Target (Outcome or Output) Expected Annual Target (According to the annual work plan) Achievements of the Annual Target (Outcome or Output) 2.2.3 Data to support development of REL compiled.
 2.2.4 Provisional REL in the pilot province assessed.
 2.2.5 Provisional REL scientifically peer reviewed.
 2.2.6 Stakeholder consultations on REL methodological approach and provincial provisional REL organized.
-2.2.7 REL methodological approach and provincial provisional REL scientifically peer reviewed. province released.
+2.2.7 REL methodological approach and provincial provisional REL scientifically peer reviewed.
+REDD.
+No scenario on REL exists establish REL at national and sub- national scale released.
+2.2.4 Provisional REL in the pilot province released.
 2.2.5 Peer review of Provisional REL completed.
 2.2.6 At least 4 stakeholder consultations on REL methodological approach and provincial provisional REL organized.
 2.2.7 Peer review of REL methodological approach and provincial provisional REL completed.
+(Mar 2012) Developed syllabus/ module for REL training (Mar 2012).
 Relevant stakeholders were strengthened through: A training for 33 provincial representatives on how to calculate REL for land-based emission reduction and identifying action plan at province.
 These events were collaborated with Bappenas and Training Center of Forestry Mofor (Jun 2012).
 A training on Forestry Baseline in coordination with BAPPENAS (Bandung, Apr 2012) Output 2.3.: Harmonized fair and equitable payment mechanism at provincial level.
 2.3.1Existing payment systems compiled.
 2.3.2 Benefits and constraints of existing systems analyzed and reviewed.
-2.3.3 Options for modifications to meet requirements of a REDD payment system developed.
-2.3.4 Stakeholder No REDD payment distributions systems for all types of credits.
+2.3.3 Options for modifications to meet requirements of a REDD payment system No REDD payment distributions systems for all types of credits.
 Role of district government unclear.
 December 2010 2.3.1 Information about existing payment systems compiled.
 2.3.2 Outline for a review on benefits and constraints of existing systems prepared.
 2.3.3 Terms of Reference for developing options for modifications to meet requirements of a REDD payment system prepared.
 2.3.4 One stakeholder consultations organized.
 December 2011 2.3.2 Analytical report on benefits and constraints of existing systems published.
-2.3.3 Options for modifications to meet requirements of a REDD payment system developed.
-2.3.4 Three stakeholder consultations Initial analysis on the compiled information that shows benefits and constraints of existing PES projects and the implications of REDD+ (Feb - Mar 2011).
+2.3.3 Options for modifications to Initial analysis on the compiled information that shows benefits and constraints of existing PES projects and the implications of REDD+ (Feb - Mar 2011).
 Compiled funding and fiscal transfer systems that currently exist in Indonesia (Mar - Jul 2011) Lessons learned from mapping existing funding systems, payment mechanisms and benefit distribution systems in Indonesia and internationally (Apr - Jun 2011) Coordination meeting on potential collaboration in developing a road map of payment mechanism with UN-REDD, REDD+ Task Force, and WB/FCPF (December 2011) BDS system development roadmap.
 Options for BDS at Central Sulawesi are available.
 A REDD+ payment system is available.
 Submitted BDS system roadmap to REDD+ Task Force (Jan 2012).
 Capacitated relevant stakeholders on BDS options for Central Sulawesi through a training (Jun 2012).